Live

 eMoods

 eMoods is the oldest and most established bipolar-specific tracker, and yes, it generates a PDF report.
-It covers the right categories — mood, irritability, sleep, energy, medication — and the report is recognized by many psychiatrists who have seen it before.
+It covers the right categories: mood, irritability, sleep, energy, medication.
+The report is recognized by many psychiatrists who have seen it before.

 The limitation: the report format hasn’t evolved much.
 It’s accurate but dense.
 Clinicians who aren’t familiar with it sometimes need a quick explanation.
-And the charts it generates are basic line charts — useful but not particularly good at surfacing patterns versus just showing you the raw values.
+For a deeper comparison, see what I found was missing after a year on eMoods.
+And the charts it generates are basic line charts, useful but not particularly good at surfacing patterns versus just showing you the raw values.

 For people who want something that works and don’t need depth, eMoods’ report is adequate.